-Importance to NHSBSA 3 Impact criteria Quality - Serv vice interruption Threats As a result of ongoing austerity, there is a risk that the organisation is unable to meet in- creasing demand on services, which may result in increased cost pressures, reduced service levels, reputational damage.
+Threats As a result of ongoing austerity, there is a risk that the organisation is unable to meet in- creasing demand on services, which may result in increased cost pressures, reduced service levels, reputational damage.
 As a result of political pressures, there is a risk that supply chains are disrupted, which may result in service disruption and increased costs.
 As a result of political pressures, there is a risk that policies are intro- duced that restrict migration, which may result in a shortage of skills and labour.
-As a result of increased social pressure, there is a risk that government increases business regulation and transparency require- ments, which may result in increased costs, reputational damage.
-Opportunity As a result of devolved powers to regions, there is an opportunity to access funding and support, which may result in enhanced services.
-Importance to our stakeholders 3 Impact criteria Quality - Serv vice interruption Who Service users, NHS Su pply Chain customers, s uppliers.
+As a result of increased social pressure, there is a risk that government increases business regulation and transparency require ments, which may result in increased costs, reputational damage. --------- -- -- -- -- support, which may result in... enhanced services.

+Importance to our stakeholders 3 Impact criteria Quality - Service interruption Who Service users.
 Why Our customers continue to expect high quality, efficient services as austerity continues.
-Customers of our NHS Supply Chain business depend on reliability and price stability.